-Observed during the 9th month of the Islamic lunar calendar (see Time and Space), Ramadan, known as Ramazan in Turkey, is a month-long time for inner reflection, self-control, and focus on God.
+Observed during the ninth month of the Islamic lunar calendar (see Time and Space), Ramadan, known as Ramazan in Turkey, is a month-long time for inner reflection, self-control, and focus on God.
 During this time, Muslims who are physically able fast from dawn to sunset.
-Many Muslims believe that denying their hunger helps them to learn self-control, appreciate the difficulties of the poor, and gain spiritual renewal - by fasting, a Muslim learns to appreciate the good in life.
+Many Muslims believe that denying hunger their helps to learn them selfcontrol, appreciate the difficulties of the poor, spiritual and gain renewal - by fasting, a Muslim learns to appreciate the good in life.